CapnAndy/irl/README.md

 Then in your code:

-	myFunction() {
 	trace( Rndm.bool() );
-	}

 ## Usage

-Each class /should/ be documented, so the code-completion in your editor should answer many questions, but I'll put some examples here:
+Each class /should/ be documented, so the code-completion in your editor should answer any of your burning questions.
+Here's a quick reference guide:

 ### Analytics